eddietindame/pokespeedtier/README.md

 A new work-in-progress Pokémon speed calculator.
 Never get outsped (by surprise) again!

-Originally written in Java - I had it lose to completetion but decided to re-write as an ES6 web-app.
+Originally written in Java - I had it close to completetion but decided to re-write as an ES6 web-app.
 ```
 # WORK IN PROGRESS